ibm-cloud-docs/cephaas/billing_view.md

 When committing to a certain capacity, the delivered hardware includes at least 30% extra capacity for optional excess usage.

-This tier is offered in the following capacity options:
+This tier is offered in the following capacity options for the terms 3, 4, or 5 years:

 - 800 TB
 - 1600 TB